LaksCodes/SchoolRouteFinder/README.md

  Simplifying school navigation with smart routes.

 ## Description
 Ernest Bevin Route Finder is a project aimed at simplifying navigation within Ernest Bevin College using advanced routing algorithms and real-time data analysis.
 Say goodbye to crowded corridors and hello to efficient routes!
+For a more indepth break down of the entire project refer to my Project report, "Write up.pdf"

 ## Features
 - Utilizes Dijkstra's algorithm for optimal pathfinding.